Benjamin Mendy to remain in custody ahead of potential rape trial

 He is also charged with raping a woman last month.

-The footballer, who has been suspended by the club pending investigation, is due to appear at Chester Crown Court on September 10.
+The player, who has been suspended by the club pending investigation, is due to appear at Chester Crown Court on September 10.

 A second man, aged 40, was arrested on suspicion of rape as part of the police investigation into the allegations but was released on bail, Cheshire Constabulary said.